Finite alphabet phase retrieval: Equivalent, Homometric and pseudo-equivalent partitions

 \end{example}

 Unfortunately, the problem of analyzing, for a particular partition type, which partitions are homometric but not equivalent seems to be an extremely difficult combinatorial problem.
-We conclude with the following positive result when each atom in the alphabet appears with multiplicity exactly one. \begin{proposition} For any two ordered partitions of the form $(N-K,\underbrace{1,\ldots,1}_{K \text{times}})$ are homometric if and only if they are equivalent. \end{proposition} \begin{proof} We use induction on $K$.
-For $K=1$, any two partitions of type $(N-1,1)$ are necessarily equivalent because the dihedral group acts transitively on the set $[0,N-1]$.
+We conclude with the following positive result when each atom in the alphabet appears with multiplicity exactly one. {To state our result we introduce the following notation.
+An ordered partition of $A_1, \ldots , A_K$ of $[1,N]$ has {\em type} $[n_1, \ldots , n_K]$, where $n_i = |A_i|$.} \begin{proposition} Any two ordered partitions of {type} $[N-K,\underbrace{1,\ldots,1}_{K \text{times}}]$ are homometric if and only if they are equivalent. \end{proposition} \begin{proof} We use induction on $K$.
+For $K=1$, any two partitions of type $[N-1,1]$ are necessarily equivalent because the dihedral group acts transitively on the set $[0,N-1]$.
 Hence, if $(A, \{\a\})$ and $(A', \{\a'\})$ are two partitions of this form, then there exists $\sigma \in D_{2N}$ such that $\a' = \sigma(\a)$.